kourikjl/project/README.md

 *    Each observation forms a row.
 *    Each type of observational unit forms a table.

 The output from the project is a tidy dataset meeting the above requirements.
 It is a file with headers and 180 observations of 68 variables.
 Measurements are summarized by subject ID and activity and represent the mean of group of means and stand deviations.
+More detailed information about the tidy dataset is available in the file `"codebook.md"`.

 To read in the file use:
     `tidydata    <- read.table("tidydata.txt", header = TRUE)`

 ## Repository Contents
         README.md       (this file)
-        codebook.md     describing the data
+        codebook.md     describes the data
         run_analysis.R  script that does the processing
         tidydata.txt    tidy output from processing